Salam al-Zaubai

 He was from a well known tribe, the Zoba'a, and headed the Agriculture Engineers Union.

-On 23 March 2007, Zaubai was wounded in an attack involving a suicide bombing and car bombing at a mosque near his home in Baghdad, and he was taken to a U.S. military hospital in the Green Zone for surgery.
+On 23 March 2007, al-Zaubai was wounded in an attack involving a suicide bombing and car bombing at a mosque near his home in Baghdad, and he was taken to a U.S. military hospital in the Green Zone for surgery.
 His adviser was reportedly killed in the attack, along with a number of his guards.
-A brother and cousin of Zaubai, as well as the mosque's imam, were also said to have been killed.
+A brother and cousin of al-Zaubai, as well as the mosque's imam, were also said to have been killed.
 The bomber attacked al-Zubaie a day after an al-Qaida umbrella group, the Islamic State of Iraq called him a stooge “to the crusader occupiers.”
 Hours after the assassination attempt the group claimed responsibility for the bombing.
 On 28 March, he was moved to Amman, Jordan for treatment at the King Hussein Medical Center, and he was released from the hospital on 3 April.

+Al-Zaubai died in India on 19 December 2022, after traveling there for medical treatment.